hunterxcobby/C-Projects/README.md

 ## Repository Description

-+ This repository was created to serve as a guide to anyone new to Python.
++ This repository was created to serve as a guide to anyone new to C.
-+ It contains directories that help assists anyone ready to learn the Python Language.
++ It contains directories that help assists anyone ready to learn the C Language.
 + Inside the directories are various files that serves as notes, exercises and projects to assist the new learner.
 + Make sure to carefully read all the README.md files as they each contain important key points to consider for a better understanding of the programs..
 + **NOTE**: *This repo and all of its contents exist for learning purposes only.*